 Millions of displaced people have poor access to energy.
 Power management in camps as well as in other areas of displaced populations is often expensive, carbon-intensive and wasteful.

-The DFID-funded project is designed to generate change in energy provision for refugees and displaced people on a global level and to promote a learning-by-doing approach through pilot projects in Jordan, Kenya and Burkina Faso.
+The DFID-funded project was designed to generate change in energy provision for refugees and displaced people on a global level and to promote a learning-by-doing approach through pilot projects in Jordan, Kenya and Burkina Faso.

 Throughout the 28-month programme, IMC has undertaken the following: